 11. Annual reporting

-Reporting for this Scheme will be maintained by the Research Office who will report annually to the Deputy Vice-Chancellor, (Research, Development & Industry) on the success of the Scheme in meeting its aims.
+Reporting for this Scheme will be maintained by Research Services and Graduate Studies who will report annually to the Deputy Vice-Chancellor, (Research) on the success of the Scheme in meeting its aims.
 Participants in this Scheme will allow specific details regarding the nature of their degree to be incorporated into the University’s Annual Report.